 Stanwell Tops is just passed the Royal National Park on the grand pacific drive and should be your first stop whilst exploring the Wollongong area.
-It’s a great picnic area and the views out to Sea Cliff Bridge and over to Stanwell Park beach are spectacular and you’ll be snapping away for the perfect photo opportunity.
+It’s a great picnic area and the views out to Sea Cliff Bridge and over to Stanwell Park beach are spectacular.
+You’ll be snapping away for the perfect photo opportunity!

 2. Check out the beautiful Sri Venkateswara Temple

 If you’re into hiking, you’ll find the track to Kelly’s Falls opposite the Sri Venkateswara Temple.
-This unknown hike is stunning but make sure you take your swimmers and wear hiking boots.
+This unknown hike is stunning with great picnic areas, but make sure you take your swimmers and wear hiking boots.
 Don’t take kids as there’s a tricky bit of rock climbing along the way to get to the bottom.

 4. Visit Australian Wildlife At Symbio Wildlife Park

 If you want to get up close to kangaroos in Sydney or any other Aussie wildlife, head over to Symbio Wildlife Park.
-You’ll be able to cuddle a koala, feed the kangaroos and get a selfie with most of the animals here.
+You’ll be able to cuddle a koala, feed the kangaroos and get a selfie with some local wildlife.
 Just check out David Beckham’s selfies when he visited recently.

-There’s also the awesome splash water park which has recently opened at Symbio and will keep the kids entertained during the summer months.
+There’s also the awesome splash water park which has recently opened at Symbio wildlife park and will keep the kids entertained during the summer months.

-You can also try your hand at paragliding with Adventure Plus Paragliding for $250 for a tandem jump, which takes you right over Stanwell Tops, an experience which will certainly be memorable.
+You can also try your hand at paragliding with Hangglide Oz tandem jump, which takes you right over Stanwell Tops, an experience that will certainly be memorable.
 See incredible views of The Royal national park and the coastal city of Wollongong.
 It always features on the best things to do in Wollongong and New South Wales, and for a reason too!

 6. Check out the Helensburgh Tunnel for glow worms

 Another great thing to do in Helensburgh is to check out the old Helensburgh tunnel and railway tracks.
 It’s popular for its haunted history and glow worms; you have to walk quite far in low lighting but it is so worth it to see the magical glow worms.

 7. Hike to the Sea Cliff Bridge Lookout

-Sea Cliff Bridge is the second most photographed bridge in NSW which you can see from Bald Hill Lookout.
-Although you can walk and drive across it on the Grand Pacific Drive, there’s also a secret lookout point which gives a different perspective.
+Sea Cliff Bridge is the second most photographed bridge in New South Wales.
+Although you can walk and drive across it on the Grand Pacific Drive, there’s also a secret lookout point that gives a different perspective.

 9. Visit the largest Buddhist temple in the Southern Hemisphere

-The Wollongong Botanic Garden is lovely landscaped gardens you can spend hours here, it’s no wonder it’s always one of the best things to do in the Illawarra region.
+The Wollongong Botanic Garden is lovely landscaped gardens you can spend hours here, it’s no wonder it’s always one of the best things to do in Wollongong.
 Not only does it offer loads of paths to explore the native and exotic plants and lush vegetation, but it also has a brilliant playground to keep the kids entertained, complete with a climbing net and a maze.

-Wollongong Botanic Gardens also host guided walks and workshops as well as a sunset cinema!
-Check out their events calendar to see what’s on here.
+Wollongong Botanic Garden also hosts guided walks and workshops as well as a sunset cinema over the summer!
+Be sure to check out the gift shop!

 12. Check out the largest blow hole in the world

-A big draw card to the Wollongong area is the Kiama blowhole which draws in nearly 1 million visitors a year.
-Just thirty minutes drive down the road from Wollongong and you’ll find the largest blowhole in the world.
+A big draw card to the Wollongong area in New South Wales is the Kiama blowhole which draws in nearly 1 million visitors a year.
+Just thirty minutes drive down the road and you’ll find the largest blowhole in the world.

 13. Have Fun At Jamberoo Water Park!

-Jamberoo is a brilliant day trip from Sydney during the summer for everyone.
-Set in the country on the outskirts of Kangaroo Valley, this water slide park is a great day trip for the whole family and just a 30 minute drive from Wollongong.
+Set in the country on the outskirts of the Southern Highlands, Jamberoo Action Park is a great day trip for the whole family and is just a 30-minute drive from Wollongong.
 Bring your swimmers and be prepared to have fun on the water slides here!

 14. Illawara Fly Tree Walk

-Just a 35 minute drive from Kiama you’ll come to the award winning Illawarra Fly Treetop Adventures.
+Just a 35-minute drive from Kiama you’ll come to the award-winning Illawarra Fly Treetop Adventures.
 It’s also one of Australia’s premier Treetop Walk and Zipline Experiences based in the Illawarra region.

 15. Macquarie Pass Jump Rock Waterfall

-Just a 25 minute drive from Illawara Fly Treetop Adventures lies a beautiful 30 minute hike over to Macquarie Pass Jump Rock.
+Just a 25-minute drive from Illawarra Fly Treetop Adventures lies a beautiful 30-minute hike over to Jump Rock in Macquarie Pass.

 Once you get to Jump Rock, you’ll arrive at the most beautiful swimming spot, with jumping platforms included.
 Fun for kids and adults alike but just be careful and make sure you read our guide for the Best Swimming Holes and Waterfalls In Sydney which features information about how to get here.

 The Scarborough Hotel easily has the best beer garden in Sydney so, of course, it is on the list of best things to do in Wollongong.
 It’s a bit unassuming from the outside but once you set foot inside the pub, you’ll see a huge garden out the back which sits on top of the cliffs.
 People sit on the grass whilst their kids run around and it’s the type of pub you could spend the entire day relaxing in the sun.